 Bushwise reserves the right to change the times and dates of the graduation ceremony without compensation, should it deem it necessary to do so in its sole discretion.
 In such an event, Bushwise will not refund you or your guests for any expenses incurred by you and/or your guests related to your graduation, including, but not limited to, airfare, visa expenses, insurance, documentation and equipment purchases.
 Please note this list is not exhaustive.

 Any research, data, reports, photographs and documentation collected by you on your Bushwise course remains the property of Bushwise.
 Bushwise’s permission must be received before that data can be used (e.g. before you can include it in a research or scientific paper).
 No compensation will be provided to you for any data or research you collect.

 Any course equipment provided in-country remains the property of Bushwise and must be returned in good, working order upon conclusion of your Bushwise course.
 In the event such equipment is lost or damaged due to negligence, you must pay for, or replace it.

-You should direct any in writing to [email protected] Bushwise will not engage with complaints made by third parties unless explicitly directed in writing by you.
+You should direct any complaints in writing to [email protected].
+Bushwise will not engage with complaints made by third parties unless explicitly directed in writing by you.